Hanna-Barbera: History

-Tom and Jerry and birth of a company (1938–1957)
+Tom and Jerry and birth of a studio (1938–1957)

 William Denby "Bill" Hanna and Joseph Roland "Joe" Barbera met at the Metro-Goldwyn-Mayer (MGM) studio in 1938, while working at its animation unit.
 Having worked at other studios since the early 1930s, they solidified a six-decade working partnership.
-Following the 1940 release of Puss Gets the Boot, the team's very first collaborative success, Tom and Jerry came about in 1941, centering on the madcap comical adventures of a cat and a mouse.
+Tom and Jerry came about, following the release of their very first collaborative success in 1940, centering on the madcap comical adventures of a cat and a mouse.

 Hanna supervised the animation, while Barbera did the stories and pre-production for all 114 cartoons.
 Seven of the films won seven Oscars for "Best Short Subject (Cartoons)" between 1943 and 1953, and five additional shorts were nominated for twelve awards during this period.
 However, they were awarded to producer Fred Quimby, who was not involved in the development of the shorts.

 Sequences for Anchors Aweigh, Dangerous When Wet and Invitation to the Dance and shorts Swing Social, Gallopin' Gals, The Goose Goes South, Officer Pooch, War Dogs and Good Will to Men were also made.
 With Quimby's retirement in May 1955, Hanna and Barbera became the producers in charge of the MGM animation studio's output.

 In addition to continuing to write and direct new Tom & Jerry shorts, now in CinemaScope, Hanna and Barbera supervised the last seven shorts of Tex Avery's Droopy series and produced and directed the short-lived Spike and Tyke, which ran for two entries.
 In addition to their work on the cartoons, the two men moonlighted on outside projects, including title sequences and commercials for I Love Lucy.

 MGM decided in mid-1957 to close its cartoon studio, as it felt it had acquired a reasonable backlog of shorts for re-release.
 While contemplating their future, Hanna and Barbera began producing additional animated television commercials.
 During their last year at MGM, they had developed a concept for a new animated television program about a cat and a dog.

 After failing to convince the studio to back their venture, George Sidney offered to serve as their business partner and convinced Screen Gems to make a deal with the producers.
 Sidney, a veteran live-action producer-director, had worked with Hanna and Barbera on animated elements for several of his movies for MGM, Anchors Aweigh in particular.
 A coin toss gave Hanna precedence in naming the new studio.
 Harry Cohn, president and head of Columbia Pictures, took an 18% ownership in H-B Enterprises, and provided working capital.

 Screen Gems became the new distributor and its licensing agent, handling merchandizing of the characters from the animated programs as the cartoon firm officially opened for business in rented offices on the lot of Kling Studios (formerly Charlie Chaplin Studios) on July 7, 1957, one year after the MGM animation studio closed.